 How naïve is that?
 I refuse to think it naïve.
 Truth isn’t always comfortable.
 There are times when telling the truth entails risk and takes courage.
 Likely, the more courage it takes to tell the truth, the more important it is to be truthful.
 This is where “even if it leads to your death,” resonates.

 It’s down to who we choose to be in life.
 We all admire virtue of characters like William Wallace, Roger Casement, Mohandas Gandhi, or Martin Luther King.
 Nobody in their hopeful youth aspired to be a groveling coward.
-Nobody hopes to sell out for money.
+Nobody premeditates selling out for money (almost nobody).
 We deeply care about things like truth and courage and justice, and only perhaps fail to appreciate that each and every one of us has the power to make a difference – not by finding bad guys and beating them up, but by being more like people we admire

 Both virtue and vice take root in small things – the numerous and frequent opportunities in daily life to uphold or to violate the person we aspire to be.
 The important bit – the catalyst perhaps – is the act of making a conscious commitment.
 Living up to it is each person’s own personal jihad.
 Prevailing in this jihad is its own reward; there is nothing quite like earning your own self-respect and approval.
 It stays with you forever.